MenakaGodakanda/honey-in-depth/README.md

 ```
 ![Screenshot 2025-03-28 152415](https://github.com/user-attachments/assets/d4c81110-31cf-46bd-93a7-f5190a22e5e2)

-- This script calculates storage capacity occupied by deployed honeytokens.
+- This script calculates storage occupied by deployed honeytokens.

 ### Calculate CPU and Memory Usage
 - To calculate the CPU and Memory usage when honey-in-depth is running: